sunnyvalechha/Kubernetes-Commands/README.md

 2. Scoring

 * Filtering based upon available CPU and RAM.
-* When two nodes having same resources then scoring comes into the picture.
+* When two nodes have the same resources, then scoring comes into the picture.

 # Kubelet
-- Every kubelet is talking to kube-api server.
+- Every kubelet is talking to the kube-apiserver.
-- Kubelet is an agent which runs on each node ensures that all containers are running.
+- Kubelet is an agent that runs on each node and ensures that all containers are running.
-- Kubelet uses API server to get the configurations of the pod and ensures the containers described are up and running.
+- Kubelet uses the API server to get the configurations of the pod and ensures the containers described are up and running.

   To check if the kubelet is running:-